datascienceguide/datascienceguide.github.io/_posts/2016-12-22-exploratory-data-analysis.md

 In additional, Tibco Spotfire and Tableau are popular but commercial solutions for data visualizations.

-For this article (and tutorial) on exploratory data analysis, we are going

 ### Univariate data

 The two visualizations used to describe univariate (1 variable) data is the box plot and the histogram.
 The box plot can be used to show the minimum, maximum, mean, median, quantiles and range.
 The histogram can be used to show the count, mode, variance, standard deviation, coefficient of deviation, skewness and kurtosis.